Welcome to my online space, a place where I am able to share my experiences in the landscape with a camera.

 The urge to develop my interest in photography started when I embarked on a year long road trip across north America in 2006/2007.
 I did not know anything about making pictures at the time but I wanted some way of recording my experiences as I travelled across Americas vast and dramatic landscape.
 Between working and travel I visited many bookshops and taught myself some theory along the way, but, my camera remained on its default auto setting and I lacked visual literacy and artistic experience, as a result, the pictures from that time were emotionless documents, of which, you wont find here.

 Before that my education was largely science based and I believe this has given me a good grounding for my photography.
 I chose to study Environmental Science at university and I focused on plant and fungal biology in my final year.
 As a means of recording and learning about the things I saw in the field I borrowed a small, early digital camera from my parents, it boasted 1.2 megapixels!.
-I bought my first dslr whilst in north America as they were becoming more affordable and now, I find myself, between raising a family and a full time job, somewhat preoccupied with how best to fill the rectangle that is my cameras sensor.
+I bought my first dslr whilst in north America as they were becoming more affordable, faster and powerful, and now, I find myself, between raising a family and a full time job, somewhat preoccupied with how best to fill the high resolution rectangle that is my cameras sensor.
 Having never used film or had any formal training as a photographer I had to learn the fundamentals myself through trial and error.
 Repetition in this field is very important, as with any endeavor and, if you practice enough, the technical aspects become second nature, opening it up for more creative ideas.